-Online Sic Bo, which means dice pair, is one of the oldest gambling games in history and has managed to retain its popularity status till this day.
+Online Sic Bo, which means dice pair, is one of the oldest online gaming games in history and has managed to retain its popularity status until this day.
 Kiwi players all over New Zealand love the thrill and excitement that comes with online Sic Bo.
 Also known as Tai Sai (Big Small), Dai Sui (Hi-Lo) and Grand Hazard, online Sic Bo is a simple betting game featuring three dice.
 Read on to find out more about this unique game in our guide to online Sic Bo.

 Online Sic Bo-A history in New Zealand